What makes a charity (CC4)

 The 13 descriptions of purposes listed in the Charities Act are:

 The Charities Act does not define what each of these descriptions of purposes mean.
 However, it does provide some definitions, or partial definitions, for some of the descriptions.
-These are set out in Annex D.
+These are set out in Annex D: Definitions in the Charities Act.

 Legal requirement: where any of the terms used in the descriptions of purposes has a particular meaning in charity law in England and Wales, the term must be taken as having the same meaning where it appears in the descriptions of purposes.